Port-au-Prince: Celebrations

 There is a celebration of Bawon Samdi and Gran Brigi called Fet Gede, which takes place from the Day of the Dead on 1 November through the third day of the month.
 This occurs in the national cemetery of Haiti.
 While celebrating, people wear Vodou white cotton clothing and purple headscarves.
 During the celebration, the cemetery becomes packed with people.
 Those who are celebrating make sacrifices of food for the spirits (mange lwa) and pour liquor on the gravestones among other festivities.

 Government

 The mayor of Port-au-Prince is Lucsonne Janvier, who succeeded Ralph Youri Chevry in July 2020.
 In 2023, Janvier's City Hall employees protested lack of salaries.

 Education

 Port-au-Prince various educational institutions, ranging from small vocational schools to universities.
 Influential international schools in Port-au-Prince include Union School, founded in 1919, and Quisqueya Christian School, founded in 1974.
 Both schools offer an American-style pre-college education.
 French-speaking students can attend the Lycée Français (Lycée Alexandre Dumas), located in Bourdon.
-Another school is Anís Zunúzí Bahá'í School north west of Port-au-Prince which opened its doors in 1980 which survived the 2010 Haiti earthquake and its staff were cooperating in relief efforts and sharing space and support with neighbors.
+Another school is Anís Zunúzí Bahá'í School, northwest of Port-au-Prince; it opened its doors in 1980 and survived the 2010 Haiti earthquake.
+Its staff cooperated in relief efforts and sharing space and support with neighbors.